rmushkot/mq-benchmark/README.md

 ## Caveats
 - There is currently no security built in.
 Use this tool *at your own risk*.
 The daemon runs on port 9500 by default.
+- Currently kafka can not be orchestrated through this project, so I recommend using docker-compose from [wurstmeister/kafka-docker](https://github.com/wurstmeister/kafka-docker).